 Top thing to do in downtown Cleveland: Rock Hall

 Spend the day at the Rock and Roll Hall of Fame, arguably one of Cleveland’s main attractions.
-There are some rotating exhibits, an an interactive “Garage” where you can play your own music.
+There are permanent exhibits that cover the history of rock music, some rotating exhibits, and an interactive “Garage” where you can play your own music.

 Other things to do in downtown Cleveland